What is William Shatner's net worth?

 In addition to his acting career, Shatner has authored numerous books, including memoirs and science fiction novels.
 He has also released several spoken-word albums and has performed on Broadway.
 In the 2000s, Shatner gained further popularity for his comedic roles, particularly his Emmy-winning performance as eccentric lawyer Denny Crane on the series "Boston Legal" (2004-2008).

-Did Shatner Make $600 Million off Priceline?
+Did William Shatner make $600 Million off Priceline?

 There is a persistent rumor that William Shatner made $600 million as the commercial pitchman for Priceline.com.
 It's not true.

 Back in 1997, Shatner signed on to be the "Priceline Negotiator" in a series of commercials for the upstart dotcom travel company.
 At the time, the internet bubble was still growing bigger, and companies like Priceline were getting insane stock market valuations from their IPOs.
 According to the rumor, Shatner insisted on receiving stock as compensation instead of cash.
 At the time, getting stock seemed like a brilliant move, but soon, the bubble burst, and Priceline shares lost nearly all their value.
 The stock eventually fell to a low of $1.80 per share in 2000.
-Fast forward a little more than a decade later, and Shatner was still doing commercials, and Priceline's stock had made a huge comeback..
-Rumors swirled that Shatner didn't sell any of his stock during the decade after the bubble bursting, leading some to speculate that his shares were now supposedly worth over $600 million.
+Fast forward a little more than a decade, and Shatner was still doing commercials, and Priceline's stock had made a huge comeback.
+Rumors swirled that Shatner didn't sell any of his stock during the decade after the bubble burst, leading some to speculate that his shares were now supposedly worth over $600 million.

 Shatner has vehemently denied these rumors on several public occasions, most notably in an interview with Howard Stern.
 He even took to Twitter with the following: